 Do I need to get consent for my exempt study?

-Although not required by federal regulations, UW institutional policy requires a consent process for exemptions when there is some kind of interaction with subjects, such as in most research exempt under Category 1 (educational practices) and Category 2 (interviews, surveys, focus groups, observations of public behavior).
+Although not required by federal regulations, UW institutional policy requires a consent process for exemptions when there is some kind of interaction with subjects, such as in most research exempt under Category 1 (educational practices), Category 2 (interviews, surveys, focus groups, observations of public behavior), and Category 3 (benign behavioral interventions).
 The consent process usually includes an information sheet or an oral consent script.
 A consent template designed for use with exempt research studies is available here.